What is chest tube insertion?

 - fluid buildup due to another medical condition, such as cancer or pneumonia

-- an inability to breathe or difficulty breathing due to a buildup of fluid or air
+- breathing difficulty due to a buildup of fluid or air

 - surgery, especially lung, heart, or esophageal surgery

 Inserting a chest tube may also help your doctor diagnose other conditions, such as lung damage or internal injuries after a trauma.

-Chest tube insertion is most commonly performed as an emergency procedure or after surgery, so there’s usually no way for you to prepare for it.
+Chest tube insertion is most commonly performed after surgery or as an emergency procedure, so there’s usually no way for you to prepare for it.
 Your doctor will ask for your consent to perform the procedure if you’re conscious.
 If you’re unconscious, they’ll explain why a chest tube was necessary after you wake up.